-- 1 tsp kosher salt
+- 1 teaspoon kosher salt

-- 1 tsp freshly ground pepper
+- 1 teaspoon freshly ground pepper

-- 2 tbsp butter, sliced into 5-6 tabs
+- 2 tablespoon butter sliced into 5-6 tabs

 - Place fillet on a large sheet of foil that has been sprayed with non stick spray.

-- Season filet with salt and pepper
+- Season filets with salt and pepper

 - Seal the foil pack and marinate at room temperature for 45 minutes.